valtech-uk/FlightPWA/README.md

 **[Passage console page](https://console.passage.id/)** - Here we can change authentication origin (prod/dev), app name and manage a lot of other things

+**Note:** for future it would be useful to have 2 instances of app in passage console.
+One for dev, and one for prod.
+Dev would be with authentication origin as https://localhost:3000, and prod - with https://flight-pwa.vercel.app/ (as it is now) and other different settings.
+And to manage this instance through the .env.NEXT_PUBLIC_PASSAGE_APP_ID (now the app_id is hardcoded in index file, passageAuth.appId)